Skip to content

 Field Type Required Description

-enableLinkRumData bool No Whether to link with RUM data.
+enableLinkRumData bool No Whether to associate with RUM

-logCacheLimitCount int No Maximum number of cached log entries locally, range [1000,), larger logs mean greater disk cache pressure, default is 5000.
+logCacheLimitCount int No Local cache maximum log entry count limit [1000,), more logs mean greater disk cache pressure, default 5000

-discardStrategy enum FTLogCacheDiscard No Set the log discard rule when the limit is reached.
-Default is FTLogCacheDiscard.discard, discard discards appended data, discardOldest discards old data.
+discardStrategy enum FTLogCacheDiscard No Sets the log discard rule after reaching the limit.
+Default FTLogCacheDiscard.discard, discard discards appended data, discardOldest discards old data

 Trace Configuration